Oscars coming to my house Sunday night

 I also won't be going to an Oscar party.
 Like most of you, I've done that too, donned silk pajamas and a satin kimono for an Oscar ladies night.
 Sipping champagne and munching on hors d'oeuvres.
 The food was fantastic, the friends too, but I prefer to do my champagne sipping in my own home where I can focus on what's happening on the little box, not the chitter chatter.
 I think we can agree it's not polite to tell the party hostess to shhhh when it's her house so I'm done spending Oscar night discreetly sitting on the edge of someone else's chair, eyes and ears on overdrive, trying to see and hear what's going on beyond the party patter.

 I won't be going to the Oscars as a seat filler either.
-I did that in the early 90's courtesy of my big bro who works at the Academy.
+I did that in the early 90's courtesy of my big bro who then worked at the Academy.
 I'd love to tell you all about it but the first rule of being a seat filler is you can't talk about being a seat filler.
 I'm serious; I signed some sort of silly—but binding—non-disclosure agreement.
 Suffice it to say being a seat-filler at the Oscars—where you sit in someone else's seat while they slip out to the john or the bar—isn't like actually going to the Oscars.
 It's more like being an extra—a background artist, if you will—providing your own wardrobe, no less, (which background artists often do, unless it's a period piece) and with one big difference.
 You're not even getting paid.
 Nope.
 Won't be doing that again.

 And I won't be going to the Oscars this year either.
 I did that back in 2012, again, thanks to my brother who took me as his date instead of his wife.
 It was the year The Help was nominated for Best Picture, Viola Davis was up for Best Actress and both Jessica Chastain and Octavia Spencer were nominated for Best Supporting Actress.
 Octavia Spencer, one of the few actresses I saw leave the reporters on the red carpet to walk over and greet her fans in the stand, took home the trophy.
 I think it was also the last year George Clooney took Stacy Kiebler to the Oscars.
 Did you spot them in the picture at the top of this post?
 They're right in the middle.